 Quantities of Lime

 A prescription for the use of lawn lime cannot be written unless an accurate soil test is made.
-When the pH level and the soil type are known the proper amount of a given form of lime may be calculated.
+When the pH level and the soil type are known the proper amount of a given form may be calculated.

-In liming established turf areas, not more than 50 pounds of lime per 1,000 square feet should be used in a single application.
+In liming established turf areas, not more than 50 pounds per 1,000 square feet should be used in a single application.
 If more is needed the application should be divided among several seasons.
 In preparation of a new seed bed, the entire quantity desired may be added at one time, but it should be thoroughly harrowed or raked into the upper five or six inches.

-It is far better to lime too little than too much.
+It is far better to apply too little than too much.
 An overdose may upset the chemical balance of the soil, causing starvation of the grass plants and permitting certain weeds to gain control of the lawn.

-Lawn lime may be broadcast by hand or, better, with a mechanical spreader such as used for lawn fertilizer.
+It may be broadcast by hand or, better, with a mechanical spreader such as used for lawn fertilizer.
 Such spreaders are available in small sizes for home use, as well as in large tractor-drawn equipment.

 Native Limestone Country